Contrast sensitivity in MS: what the research says

 Why contrast sensitivity is a sensitive probe

-Demyelination changes the conduction properties of axons.
+Demyelination — the loss of the fatty myelin sheath that insulates nerve fibres and lets them fire quickly and in step — changes the conduction properties of axons.
 Nerve impulses propagate more slowly, more variably from one fibre to the next, and at lower amplitudes than they do in healthy myelinated tissue.
-In the optic nerve, that translates into a temporally smeared, partially-attenuated signal arriving at the lateral geniculate and visual cortex.
+In the optic nerve, that translates into a temporally smeared, partially-attenuated signal arriving at the lateral geniculate (the visual relay station deep in the brain) and visual cortex.
 High-contrast stimuli — the black letters of an eye chart against a bright white page — drive the surviving fibres strongly enough that the reduced signal can still be reconstructed at a recognisable level.
 Low-contrast stimuli — the faint patterns of edges and gradients that make up most of the visual world — do not have that margin to work with.
 Detecting them depends on the visual system pulling a weak signal out of its noise floor, and the noise floor goes up when conduction is degraded.

 This is why contrast sensitivity often remains reduced after an optic neuritis episode has "resolved" by acuity criteria.
 Trobe and colleagues, working with the Optic Neuritis Treatment Trial (ONTT) cohort, compared four vision tests — Snellen acuity, Pelli-Robson contrast sensitivity, Humphrey perimetry, and Farnsworth-Munsell 100-hue colour vision — six months after an acute optic neuritis attack.
-Contrast sensitivity was the most likely of the four to be abnormal at six months, roughly 2.2 times more often than acuity, 1.8 times more often than perimetry, and 1.5 times more often than colour vision (Trobe, Beck, Moke & Cleary, 1996).
-At one year, acuity had recovered to 20/20 or better in about three-quarters of affected eyes, but abnormal contrast sensitivity persisted in more than half.
+Contrast sensitivity was the most likely of the four to be abnormal at six months, roughly 2.2 times more often than acuity, 1.8 times more often than perimetry (visual-field testing), and 1.5 times more often than colour vision.2 Crucially, those are six-month figures — measured after visual recovery had already occurred, with acuity back to 20/20 or better in the majority of affected eyes.
+Even then, contrast sensitivity was the test still most likely to register an abnormality.
 The pattern is consistent: acuity is a relatively sturdy measurement that recovers well; contrast sensitivity is a more sensitive one that records the residual.

 The same logic extends beyond named optic-neuritis episodes.
 Eyes with no clinical history of optic neuritis in MS patients still show contrast-sensitivity reductions compared to disease-free controls, presumably because subclinical demyelination is doing the same conduction-degrading work that the named events do, just below the threshold for noticing.
 A measurement that picks that up is a useful one, especially in a condition where lesion load on imaging does not map cleanly onto how the person is doing day to day.